2002–03 Port Vale F.C. season: Second Division

 The pre-season saw Brian Horton make several free signings: Jon McCarthy (Birmingham City); Brett Angell (Rushden & Diamonds); Ian Brightwell (Walsall); Phil Charnock (Crewe Alexandra); Sam Collins (Bury); and Mark Boyd (Newcastle United).
 Midfielder Dean Keates had a trial at the club over the summer, but was not offered a contract.

 The season started poorly, with four straight defeats.
 Only one goal scored from open play, causing fans to barrack Horton.
 Their form changed with a 1–0 win over Wigan Athletic at the JJB Stadium – the first in a sequence of five consecutive victories.
 Following this run, victories were sparse for the Vale, and they picked up just four league victories until the beginning of March.
 The club agreed to sell Stephen McPhee to Wigan Athletic for £300,000, though the deal fell through over personal terms.
 In October, Lee Ashcroft arrived on loan from Wigan Athletic.
 Meanwhile, Jon McCarthy was released, and signed with Doncaster Rovers.
 The next month Brett Angell also departed after rejecting a new deal with the club, and instead joined Queens Park Rangers.

 A mini-revival began in the new year, as Vale were unbeaten in their three January league games.
 In February, defender Peter Clarke arrived on a three-month loan deal from Everton.
 Adrian Littlejohn also joined the club on a monthly contract, having left Lincoln City.
 On 1 March, Vale were beaten 4–1 away at Colchester United, with Gareth Williams scoring a hat-trick.
 There was a turnaround in form following a 1–0 win over Blackpool on 8 March, as 18 points from the final twelve games of the season were enough to see off the fan's fears of relegation.
 Horton remained unpopular with some sections of Vale's supporters.
 On 12 April, Vale came from behind to beat Northampton Town at home after Horton angrily remonstrated with a supporter in the crowd who demanded his resignation whilst the club were a goal down.
+The penultimate game of the season was a 5–1 home win over Huddersfield Town, with Ian Armstrong scoring a brace.
 They finished in 17th place with 53 points, just five points above Cheltenham Town in the relegation zone.
 They finished 33 points and 15 places behind Crewe, who were promoted as runners-up.
 The end-of-season table was unusual in that 15 points separated 7th and 8th, whilst 17 points separated 8th and 21st.
-Marc Bridge-Wilkinson was the club's top-scorer with just nine goals in all competitions.
+Marc Bridge-Wilkinson was the club's top scorer with just nine goals in all competitions.

 At the end of the season, several players left the club on free transfers: Matt Carragher (Macclesfield Town); Paul Byrne (Barry Town); Phil Charnock (Bury); Sean McClare (Rochdale); John Durnin (Accrington Stanley); and Rae Ingram (Bangor City).